 This vegetable beef soup is made from scratch but it's very easy to make.
 Do you remember the mixed veggies that your mom made you eat when you were 10?
 Well they're back.
 And your adult-self will love how they add to the health and flavor factor of this soup.

 Throw in a diced potato (and serve with a side of garlic bread for good measure) and we are talking a full homemade meal, with very minimal effort.

-The beauty of this soup is that you don’t need a ton of ingredients to get a ton a flavor.
+The beauty of my vegetable beef soup recipe is that you don't need a ton of ingredients to get a ton a flavor.

 - First, sear the stew meat.

 - Add chopped onion, frozen mixed vegetables, and diced potatoes.